A Manager's Guide to Predictive Scheduling

 1 hour 30 minutes

-• You will be able to discuss the various provisions common to the predictive scheduling ordinances appearing around the country.
+• You will be able to discuss the basic requirements of predictive scheduling laws.

-• You will be able to identify your employer’s obligations, if any, under the predictive scheduling ordinance in your jurisdiction.
+• You will be able to identify the jurisdictions where predictive scheduling laws currently exist.